The New ACA Reality: What Brokers Need to Watch in 2026

 “Don’t assume every HR technology platform can meet every employer’s ACA compliance needs.”

-Brokers involved in technology evaluations should encourage employers to ask tougher ACA-specific questions during the vetting process, especially around:
+Brokers helping clients evaluate HR technology should encourage employers to ask tougher ACA-specific questions during the vetting process, including:

 3. Mergers & Acquisitions Are Bringing ACA Into Due Diligence Conversations